 TheMNRI® IPET Re-Patterning and Reflex Integration course explores:

-Upon successful completion of this four-day, 32-hour Dynamic and Postural Reflex Integration course, participants:
+Upon successful completion of this two-day, 16-hour Dynamic and Postural Reflex Integration course, participants:

 1. Explore new information about the Masgutova Neurosensorimotor Reflex Integration SM (MNRI) Method